 Choose the “version” of each song and aria very carefully.
 Usually the best choice is the one in the full piano-vocal score of the opera or musical.
 Often “Selections” from shows have been transposed and simplified to enable performance by virtually anyone, but idiomatic presentation by no one; they almost always differ substantially from the version presented onstage originally.
 Make sure that the version in the various “Singer’s Musical Theater” anthologies or those you can download online are accurate reproductions of the actual piano-vocal score of the work.

 In the Lenya Competition the piano is your orchestra, even though it’s not in the pit.
-Even the most accurate piano reductions of works intended for voice and orchestra are intended for rehearsals and are seldom pianistic.
+Even the most accurate piano reductions of works composed for voice and orchestra are intended for rehearsals and are seldom pianistic.
 They often double the voice throughout, especially in scores from the American musical theater.
 Playing exactly what’s on the published page, as if it were a composition for voice and piano, seldom conveys what one would hear in the theater.
 Therefore, you and your accompanist should perform something which faithfully transmits the original (without a sense of “arrangement”) but which allows the voice more freedom and flexibility than does constant doubling of the melody.
 This will also foster greater intelligibility of lyrics.
 The “fill” between phrases or under sustained notes, of course, is crucial to the idiom.
 Piano reductions of operas tend to reflect the orchestral versions more judiciously and may not require adjustments.

 When musicals have evolved over time into several very different authorized versions (e.g., Anything Goes, Show Boat, Company, Sweeney Todd), choices may become even more complex and fraught.
 While the original is generally to be preferred, make sure you are aware of which version you are presenting and how it relates to the original.
 Transposition is commonplace in musical theater, less so in opera.
 For the Lenya Competition, transposition is generally allowed for the two musical theater categories, but not for the opera/operetta or pre-Broadway Weill selections.
 Be judicious, however, as often the range of a vocal number is an essential component of characterization.
 There’s a reason that the “earth mothers” in Rodgers & Hammerstein’s musicals are contraltos and the young heroines are lyric sopranos.